CAPLTER/caplter-research-protocols/DesFert/DesFert_Collector_Protocol.md

 6. For interplant collectors, pour 500 mL of water over the funnel to rinse deposited particles into the resin column.
 7. After letting the water drain from the column, carefully detach collector from the rebar with the wire cutters.
 Replace with a new collector, using the baling wire and pliers to tighten.
 8. If the water won't drain through the collector, you may have to remove the screen from the funnel with wire cutters and gently poke the aquarium filter with a piece of wire until it starts draining.
-9. For the control columns, simply remove the old columns from the ground or rebar (no water) and replace with new columns and wire.
+9. For the control columns, simply remove the old columns from the ground or rebar (no water) and replace with new columns and re-secure with pipe clamp.
 For the beneath-shrub controls, make sure that the top of the cap is flush with the PVC hole liner and that you've attached some baling wire as a 'handle' so the column doesn't get stuck in the hole.
 10. Record the number of the old column on the datasheet.
 There should be no duplicate numbers.
 On the datasheet, beneath-shrub collectors are labeled 'LATR1 & LATR2'; interplant collectors are labeled 'IP1 & IP2'.
 It does not matter which collector is called '1' and which is '2'.
 11. Unscrew the funnel and cover the resin column with a piece of foil.
 Remove the bird spikes from the screens before putting them in a trash bag.
 12. Store collected resin columns upright in the sweater box in the vehicle, making sure they don't tip over.
 Record on the datasheet in any resin is lost.
-13. Place the columns in the walk-in refrigerator in GWC 673 until ready to perform extractions.
+13. Place the columns in the cooler designated for resin collectors and place cooler in the walk-in refrigerator in GWC 675 until ready to perform extractions.

 **Figure 3.**
 **_Larrea tridentata_ Dep Collector (LATR)**